-In the world today, Spanish speakers are as numerous as native speakers of English.
-The largest concentrations are in Spain, Central and Latin America, and the USA.
-In travel, culture, trade, cyberspace, and sport, the Spanish language is a major player.
+In the world today, there are more native speakers of Spanish than native speakers of English.
+Spanish is the mother tongue of more than 450 million people in 21 countries and is also widely spoken in 22 other countries and dependent territories.
+The largest concentrations of Spanish speakers are in Spain, Latin America, and the USA.
+In travel, culture, science, trade, cyberspace, and sport, the Spanish language is a major player.

 The Hispanic world is unified by its main official language, but it also represents a rich, complex, and heterogeneous space with significant ethnic, cultural, linguistic, political, and religious practices.
 Studying Spanish will give you an insight into this mix of old and new traditions which form the tapestry of Hispanic culture.
 It will also put you in a position to understand and participate in the economic and political transformations that connect even the remotest places in Latin America with our increasingly global environment.